kottans/backend/README.md

 # Backend Course

-The course contains basics of backend development:

-computer science basics, databases, programming fundamentals in NodeJS or Golang, and backend frameworks.
+The course contains basics of backend development: fundamentals of NodeJS or Golang and backend frameworks as well as necessary computer science basics, network and protocols, databas fundamentals.

-We plan to decrease the amount of lectures in favor of collective discussions, team projects & collective work.
-And give all power & responsibility to students.

 You can use these materials for self-education as well.

 ### Admission

-Admission for the first main course will be open until XX Sep 2019.

 **_More info will be available later on._**